Students: Click here to apply for the 2022-2023 FAFSA .

 New and Revised Requirements for Selected for Verification

-Selected independent students who are non-filers and parents of dependent students who are non-filers are required to submit IRS Verification of Non-Filing.
+Selected independent students who are non-filers and parents of dependent students who are non-filers may be required to submit IRS Verification of Non-Filing.

 Federal (Title IV) School Code 001640